Navigating MAID Expansion for Mental Illness: A Guide for Patients and Providers

 Resources for Patients and Providers

 As a physician specializing in mental health, I’ve seen the critical importance of comprehensive resources for both patients and providers navigating the complex landscape of MAID for mental illness.
 These resources can offer guidance, support, and information about alternative treatments that may provide hope where it seemed lost.
+For those looking for additional resources for those considering MAID for themselves or a loved one, I’ve covered off some common questions for you such as “what does MAID feel like” and “does MAID hurt“.

 Model Practice Standard for MAID